gtiosclub/Weather-App-Tutorial/P3/part3.md

 Open the project folder in Finder, and you'll see that CocoaPods created a new `Weather App.xcworkspace` file and a Pods folder in which to store all the project’s dependencies.
 From now on we will be using this workspace and **not** our `Weather App.xcodeproj`.

 Go ahead and close the project file and open the workspace.
 Make sure to press *Later* if you're asked to convert to current Swift syntax.
 Make sure everything is working by building your project (⌘B).
-If it fails, double check that you opened the `xcworkspace` and not the `xcodeproj`.
+If it fails, double-check that you opened the `xcworkspace` and not the `xcodeproj`.

 ### Interface Builder